 Apple made almost every change necessary to make the AirPods Pro the best wireless earbuds that money can buy.
 Fans wanted active noise cancellation and got just that, which is superbly effective, thanks to Apple’s multi-mic system that uses two mics on each bud to analyze ambient sound and cancels it out before reaching the soundstage.
 The technology is intuitive and blocks out about 85% of street noise.

 The included ear tips also make a world of difference in fit and sound.
 They create a comfy, tight seal around the canal that ensures the Pods don’t slip out when rushing to catch the bus.
+Gym rats and gamers who sweat profusely no longer have to worry about damaging their buds either, as Apple made the AirPods Pro water and sweat resistant.
 It’s this personalized fit, along with Apple’s all-new Adaptive EQ, that also makes music sound fuller.
-Gym rats and gamers who sweat profusely no longer have to worry about damaging their buds either, as Apple made the AirPods Pro water and sweat resistant.
+Not to mention Apple has introduced an all-new spatial audio feature in iOS 14 that helps create a 3D soundscape for listeners.

 Read our full Apple AirPods Pro review.